RIKEN-DKO/DKO_summer_school_2024/README.md

 ### Ontology
 - **[Ontology Development 101: A Guide to Creating Your First Ontology](https://protege.stanford.edu/publications/ontology_development/ontology)**
-  - an ontology-development methodology for declarative frame-based systems including the steps in the ontology-development process and the complex issues of defining class hierarchies and properties of classes and instances. (type: a primer, topics: ontology, ontology development, author: Natalya F. Noy and Deborah L. McGuinness)
+  - an ontology-development methodology for declarative frame-based systems including the steps in the ontology-development process and the complex issues of defining class hierarchies and properties of classes and instances.
+  - type: a primer, topics: ontology, ontology development, authors: Natalya F. Noy and Deborah L. McGuinness

 ### Aditional Resources :
 1. **[RDF2Vec](http://rdf2vec.org/)** - A framework for creating RDF graph embeddings using neural language models.